koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 ## Scenarios and Corresponding Slimming Methods

-## Scenario 1: The pedestal and the module have close cooperation, such as the middle platform mode/shared library mode
+## Scenario 1: The base and the module have close cooperation, such as the middle platform mode/shared library mode

-In the case of close cooperation between the pedestal and modules, the modules should perceive some facade classes of the pedestal and the dependency versions currently used by the pedestal during development, and import the required dependencies as needed.
-During module packaging, only two types of dependencies should be included: dependencies that the pedestal does not have, and dependencies whose versions are inconsistent with those of the pedestal.
+In the case of close cooperation between the base and modules, the modules should perceive some facade classes of the base and the dependency versions currently used by the base during development, and import the required dependencies as needed.
+During module packaging, only two types of dependencies should be included: dependencies that the base does not have, and dependencies whose versions are inconsistent with those of the base.

-Therefore, the pedestal needs to:
+Therefore, the base needs to:
-1. Unified control over module dependency versions to let module developers know which dependencies the pedestal has during development, to mitigate risks, and allow module developers to import part of the dependencies as needed without specifying versions.
+1. Unified control over module dependency versions to let module developers know which dependencies the base has during development, to mitigate risks, and allow module developers to import part of the dependencies as needed without specifying versions.

 The module needs to:
-1. Only include dependencies that are not in the pedestal and dependencies whose versions are inconsistent with those of the pedestal during packaging to reduce the cost of slimming the module
+1. Only include dependencies that are not in the base and dependencies whose versions are inconsistent with those of the base during packaging to reduce the cost of slimming the module

-#### Step 1: Packaging "pedestal-dependencies-starter"
+#### Step 1: Packaging "base-dependencies-starter"
 **Objective**

-This step will produce "pedestal dependency-starter" for unified control of module dependency versions.
+This step will produce "base-dependencies-starter" for unified control of module dependency versions.

 **Pom configuration for base bootstrap:**